0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FIRST_MEET_WITH_VX_NOTE_TO_EXPLAIN_THE_SERVICE.md

-# It's again micro helper for fast educate repository quanta-sync-ci-flows.
+# It's again a micro helper for fast educate repository quanta-sync-ci-flows.

-    * `Completed Flow` - it's a Scope of Pipelines which must to be applyed and deployed for some scope of primary root Production Inventory -
+    * `Completed Flow` - it's a Scope of Pipelines which must be applied and deployed for some scope of primary root Production Inventory -

     I.      INFRA UP! -

                 ```
                 As results, will be a '0z-cloud Inventory', which
-                must to contain the 'Result Map of Servers Group',
+                must contain the 'Result Map of Servers Group',
                 on your local physic or virtual network 'zone',
                 with correct entities and instances variables data.

                 CALLED: 'Stand Deploy/Bootstrap/Extend and Validate'
-                PLACED: 'Before!' in chain, where executes 'cloud_regen.sh'
+                PLACED: 'Before!' in the chain, where executes 'cloud_regen.sh'
                 ```

     II.
 LAYOUT GO! -

                 ```
                 Internal services section, you select your backend services, such as databases,
-                queue, storage, messaging or calculation and other particular services and applications, which your application uses for store, transfer, change and view some data in your application developed and relesed features needs, as in a simple words - 'Service Layer'.
+                queue, storage, messaging or calculation, and other particular services and applications, which your application uses to store, transfer, change and view some data in your application developed and released features needs, as in simple words - 'Service Layer'.

                 CALLED: 'Service Layer and Internal Services Warmup and Check'
-                PLACED: 'After!' 'cloud_regen.sh' exec in chain, 'Before' deploy set.
+                PLACED: 'After!' 'cloud_regen.sh' exec in the chain, 'Before' deploy a set.
                 ```

     III.
 RUN RE/BUILD & RE/DEPLOY! -

                 ```
-                Two phases section, first 'BuildAndPush' - build all your docker images and push them to private docker registry, second, - 'Generates Configuration Map', for selected from presets, or writed on examples by you itself infrastructure layout and size, and then apply them on your cluster or any want configuration map to deploy.
+                Two phases section, first 'BuildAndPush' - build all your docker images and push them to private docker registry, second, - 'Generates Configuration Map', for selected from presets, or written on examples by you itself infrastructure layout and size, and then apply them on your cluster or any want configuration map to deploy.

                 CALLED: 'Build, Push, Deploy, Zen'
                 PLACED: 'In CI/CD chain, after Service Layer Success check return'